jamess66/OOP_UPBEAT_Frontend/README.md

 # OOP_UPBEAT_Frontend
-The UPBEAT game frontend by react
+The UPBEAT game frontend using React

 ## Group24